nottrobin/docker-django/README.md

 The container can be customised by overriding any of the following environment variables:

-- `REQUIREMENTS_PATH`: The path to the requirements file from which to install dependencies (default: `requirements/dev.txt`)
+- `REQUIREMENTS_PATH`: The path to the requirements file from which to install dependencies (default: `requirements.txt`)
 - `REQUIREMENTS_CONTAINER`: A path to a file or directory containing requirements - only rebuild dependencies if this location has been updated (default: `requirements`)
 - `DB_HOST`: The hostname on which to look for a database connection (default: `db`)
 - `DB_PORT`: The port on which to look for a database connection (default: `5432`)